Threshold of pain: Heat

 The temperature at which heat becomes painful for a recipient is called the heat pain threshold for that person at that time.

 One study showed that morning-oriented people have higher pain threshold for heat as compared to evening-oriented individuals.

 Hearing

 The pressure at which sound becomes painful for a listener is the pain threshold pressure for that person at that time.
 The threshold pressure for sound varies with frequency and can be age-dependent.
 People who have been exposed to more noise/music usually have a higher threshold pressure.
 Threshold shift can also cause threshold pressure to vary.
-Prolonged exposure to sound at levels evoking pain can cause physical damage, potentially leading to hearing impairment.
+Prolonged exposure to sound at levels evoking pain can cause physical damage, potentially leading to hearing impairment and tinnitus.

 The volume in acoustics refers to loudness.
 It is a common term for the amplitude of sound or the sound pressure level.
 Different values for pain threshold pressure level and pain threshold pressure are found in the literature: